Filibuster: India

-The Rajya Sabha (Council of states) – which is the upper house in the Indian bicameral legislature – allows for a debate to be brought to a close with a simple majority decision of the house, on a closure motion so introduced by any member.
-On the other hand, the Lok Sabha (Council of the people) – the lower house – leaves the closure of the debate to the discretion of the speaker, once a motion to end the debate is moved by a member.
+The Rajya Sabha (Council of states) — which is the upper house in the Indian bicameral legislature — allows for a debate to be brought to a close with a simple majority decision of the house, on a closure motion so introduced by any member.
+On the other hand, the Lok Sabha (Council of the people) — the lower house — leaves the closure of the debate to the discretion of the speaker once a motion to end the debate is moved by a member.

 Ireland

-In 2014, Irish Justice Minister Alan Shatter performed a filibuster; he was perceived to "drone on and on" and hence this was termed a "Drone Attack".
+In 2014, Justice Minister Alan Shatter performed a filibuster; he was perceived to "drone on and on" and hence this was termed a "Drone Attack".

 New Zealand

 In August 2000, New Zealand opposition parties National and ACT delayed the voting for the Employment Relations Bill by voting slowly, and in some cases in Māori (which required translation into English).

-In 2009, several parties staged a filibuster of the Local Government (Auckland Reorganisation) Bill in opposition to the government setting up a new Auckland Council under urgency and without debate or review by select committee, by proposing thousands of wrecking amendments and voting in Māori as each amendment had to be voted on and votes in Māori translated into English.
+In 2009, several parties staged a filibuster of the Local Government (Auckland Reorganisation) Bill in opposition to the government setting up a new Auckland Council — under urgency and without debate or review by the select committee — by proposing thousands of wrecking amendments and voting in Māori as each amendment had to be voted on and votes in Māori translated into English.
 Amendments included renaming the council to "Auckland Katchafire Council" or "Rodney Hide Memorial Council" and replacing the phrase "powers of a regional council" with "power and muscle".

 United Kingdom

-In the Parliament of the United Kingdom, a bill defeated by a filibustering manoeuvre may be said to have been "talked out".
+In the Parliament of the United Kingdom, a bill defeated by a filibustering manoeuvre may be said to have been 'talked out'.
 The procedures of the House of Commons require that members cover only points germane to the topic under consideration or the debate underway whilst speaking.
 Example filibusters in the Commons and Lords include: